Private Charles L. Marshall (alias Thomas Lothard)

 On garrison duty, they drilled daily in military strategy, including heavy artillery tactics.
 Their time was made more difficult by the presence of tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.

 Next ordered to Hilton Head, South Carolina from mid-June through July, they camped near Fort Walker and then quartered in the Beaufort District, Department of the South.
-Frequently on hazardous picket detail north of their main camp, the 47th Pennsylvania Volunteers were known for their “attention to duty, discipline and soldierly bearing,” and “received the highest commendation from Generals Hunter and Brannan,” according to historian Samuel P. Bates.
+Frequently assigned to hazardous picket detail north of their main camp, the 47th Pennsylvania Volunteers became known for their “attention to duty, discipline and soldierly bearing,” and “received the highest commendation from Generals Hunter and Brannan,” according to historian Samuel P. Bates.

 Illustration of the Union Navy's base of operations, Mayport Mills, circa 1862 (public domain).